microsoft/WhatTheHack/XXX-MLOpsFromScratch/Student/01-TimeSeriesForecasting.md

     8. WebserviceTest.py to the ACI deployment/endpoint.

 ## Success Criteria

+1. Count the number of CSV files extracted into /Data folder LOCALLY using a Python script in VS Code or any popular IDE.
+2. Creating an ARIMA model locally using VS Code.
-1. Forecasting project imported into Azure DevOps.
+3. Forecasting project imported into Azure DevOps.

 ## Learning resources